 Actuarial Risk It is the risk that benefits will cost more than expected.
-This can arise due to one of the following reasons: Adverse Salary Growth Experience: Salary hikes that are higher than the assumed salary escalation will result into an increase in Obligation at a rate that is higher than expected." num recent miles and miles each in expension at a rate and the miles in given a rate of proceed.
+This can arise due to one of the following reasons: Adverse Salary Growth Experience: Salary hikes that are higher than the assumed salary escalation will result into an increase in Obligation at a rate that is higher than expected."
 Investment Risk For funded plans that rely on insurers for managing the assets, the value of assets certified by the insurer may not be the fair value of instruments backing the liability.
 In such cases, the present value of the assets is independent of the future discount rate.
 This can result in wide fluctuations in the net liability or the funded status if there are significant changes in the discount rate during the inter-valuation period.
 Discount rate Reduction in discount rate in subsequent valuations can increase the plan's liability.
 Mortality and disability Actual deaths and disability cases proving lower or higher than assumed in the valuation can impact the liabilities.
 Withdrawals Actual withdrawals proving higher or lower than assumed withdrawals and change of withdrawal rates at subsequent valuations can impact Plan's liability.